lezzles11/portfolio/project-worksheet.md

 - Pull data using google json api
 - Render data on page
-- Allow user to choose favorites
+- Allow user to fill in contact form
-- Save their choices in firebase
+- Ability to click on sections on the navigation bar
+- Have projects display in a card and the ability to click on them

 #### PostMVP

-- Anything else that is not MVP
+- Sections properly styled

 ## Functional Components